carolinalay/portfolio/README.md

 ## **Guided projects**
-This portfolio contains guided projects from DataCamp
+This portfolio contains SQL guided projects from DataCamp that I perfomed in their platform

 | **Project Name** | **Description** | **Topics**|
 |------------------|-----------------|------------|